hycsteria/aws-training/Exercises/EXERCISE1.md

-#  Excerice 1: Store the events happening in Madrid in the next 100 days
+#  Exercice 1: Store the events happening in Madrid in the next 100 days

 Services used: Lambda, DynamoDB, S3.